Yordan Alvarez Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.83 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.81 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up 88 total home runs at a clip of 1.7 per game (most in baseball).
+- Athletics pitchers combine to allow the most home runs in baseball (89 total, 1.6 per game).

-- Muller makes his first start of the season for the Athletics.
+- Medina makes the start for the Athletics, his fifth of the season.
+He is 0-3 with a 6.45 ERA and 19 strikeouts in 22 1/3 innings pitched.

-- The 25-year-old left-hander makes his season debut and pitches for the first time in more than a year.
+- In his last time out on Wednesday, the right-hander tossed 5 1/3 innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.